STEM education in Peru

 For nine-year-old Benjamin, the door to a new world is just five minutes away.
 The Peruvian boy lives simply with his four siblings in a makeshift hut not far from the famous ruins of Machu Picchu.
 The new world waiting five minutes away is his school, with clean water, healthy food, and most importantly, a good education.

 For children like Benjamin, education is the best chance for developing knowledge and skills, letting their personalities unfold, and shaping their own lives.
 Peru is a multicultural and diverse country, but rural regions and indigenous groups often lack access to good education.
 There are not enough adequate schools or well-trained teachers, and the quality of education is not suited for the demands of a globalized and digitalized world.

-- Two-tier school system: Primary school (Educación primaria, 6 years) and secondary school (Educación secundaria, 5 years)
+- Two-tier school system: Primary school (Educación primaria: 6 years), secondary school (Educación secundaria: 5 years)